Introduction to Machine Learning: Independent component analysis

 The right-hand side of \cref{eq:max.ent.principle.0} provides a variational approximation of the entropy.
 If one uses this approximation when minimizing $h(W^{(1)} X) + \cdots + h(W^{(d)} X)$, the resulting problem can be expressed as a minimization, with respect to $W$ and $\boldsymbol\lambda_1, \ldots, \boldsymbol\lambda_d\in \mR^p$ of

-While it would be possible to solve this optimization problem directly, a further approximation of the upper bound can be developed leading to a simpler procedure.
+While it is possible to solve this optimization problem directly, a further approximation of the upper bound can be developed leading to a simpler procedure.
 We have seen in the previous proof that, defining $\Psi_{\bfc} $ by \cref{eq:max.ent.psi} and denoting by $E_{\boldsymbol\la}$ the expectation with respect to $\phi_{\boldsymbol\lambda}$, one has

 Taking the second derivative, one finds

 Now choose $\bfc_{0}$ such that a maximizer of $\Psi_{\bfc_{0}}(\boldsymbol\la)$, say, $\boldsymbol\la^{\bfc_{0}}$, is known.
 If $\bfc$ is close to $\bfc_{0}$, a first order expansion indicates that, for $\boldsymbol\la^{\bfc}$ maximizing $\Psi_\bfc$, one should have